Field Sales Pipeline Software: A No‑BS Field Guide

 Accountability gets cleaner when the system captures reality

-Good field systems don't just track activity.
-They verify execution.
+“Good field systems don’t just track activity.
+They verify execution.”

-Your Next Move Stop Tracking Activities Start Driving Revenue
+Your Next Move: Stop Tracking Activities—Start Driving Revenue

-The best sales leaders stop asking, "Did the rep update the CRM?" and start asking better questions.
-Did we work the right territory?
+The best leaders stop asking, “Did the rep update the CRM?” and start asking, “Did we work the right territory?
 Did we maintain contact cadence?
-Did route choices help or hurt progression?
-Can I trust this forecast because it reflects field reality?
+Did route choices drive progression?
+Is this forecast credible because it reflects field reality?”